SIGLA: Usage and methodology

 Through an iterative process, SIGLA established a list of basic variables relevant for each institution included in the database relating to general characteristics, functioning, institutional positioning and interaction within the state, members, and leaders.
 Each institution also includes customized variables to capture additional data that are critical to understanding the institution's structure or functioning.

 The SIGLA research team manually collects and curates all of the data that SIGLA provides.
 The information SIGLA offers for each variable in the database is structured in “triples,” i.e., matrices with three components: SIGLA’s Answer (information corresponding to the variable composed by a SIGLA researcher), Original Text (excerpt(s) from official source(s) pertaining to the variable), and Source (references to the official source(s) used).
 The research team keeps SIGLA data current through periodic review, updating, and verification.
 More details about SIGLA's methodology and data can be found in SIGLA's Research Methodology and Technical Codebook, published on the SIGLA website.

 Users can view SIGLA data by country or by institution.
 They also can compare a given institution across countries.
 The site also includes a custom browse feature allowing users to view and download data associated with any combination of variables across countries and institutions.

 Funding

-SIGLA is supported by generous funding from various units of Georgetown University, including the Office of the Provost, the Office of the vice-president for Global Engagement, the Georgetown Americas Institute, the School of Foreign Service, Georgetown College, the Massive Data Institute, and the Latin America Initiative.
+SIGLA is supported by funding from various units of Georgetown University, including the Office of the Provost, the Office of the Vice-President for Global Engagement, the Georgetown Americas Institute, the School of Foreign Service, Georgetown College, the Massive Data Institute, and the Latin America Initiative.
 SIGLA has also received funding from the Institute for Humane Studies through its Hayek Fund for Scholars.